 As GPL licenses are the copyleft licenses to use for open-source software, it fits our company vision of sharing and reusing.
 Version 2 of the GPL licenses have compatibility issues with Apache 2.0, making it hard to use it for the tools we support.
 GPL version 3 is the latest version and is compatible with Apache 2.0, ensuring we can use it jointly with the tools we already support.
 Compared to Apache 2.0, users have the same rights as GPLv3.0; however, the obligations for GPLv3.0 are more extensive.
 On top of the state changes and license and copyright notice, GPLv3.0 obliges you to disclose the source of the code and use the same license when you redistribute the source code.

 As mentioned earlier, a license ensures users have certain rights when using the software.
 Next to rights, a license also adds obligations when using and modifying the source of the code.
 Depending on your license, these rights and obligations may differ and lead to compatibility issues.

-Permissive licenses are simple licenses that allow you to do whatever you want with the software as long as you honour the license's obligations.
-Like every other open source license, they provide the software without any warranties and contain a limitation of liability.
+Permissive licenses are simple licenses that allow you to do whatever you want with the software as long as you honor the license's obligations.
+Like every other open-source license, they provide the software without any warranties and contain a limitation of liability.

-Copyleft licenses are more complex in that they add additional obligations to derivative work of the original source code.
-They provide the same rights, limitation of liability and provide software without any warranties but require the user to redistribute derivative works under the same license.
+Copyleft licenses are more complex in that they add additional obligations to the derivative work of the original source code.
+They provide the same rights and limitation of liability and provide software without any warranties but require the user to redistribute derivative works under the same license.
 This differs from Permissive licenses, where you can keep your own adjusted code closed.

 Next time we will expand on license compatibility when making adjustments to the source code of the original work.
 Some licenses tell you which license you have to use in case of derivative work, which could lead to incompatibility problems when combining work from different sources.
 For more, please tune in to our next and final blog post in this series.